Srinivas11789/Brother/README.md

 ### Summary
 * **What does this accomplish?**
-  - A starter to develop Brother printer apps using Flutter
+  - A starter to develop Brother printer apps using Flutter ( One of the ways! )

 * **What are the supported platforms?**
   - IOS